Catharina Haynes: Background

 After law school, Haynes was in private practice in Texas from 1986 to 1998 with the firms of Thompson & Knight, as an associate from 1986 to 1988 and then Baker Botts, as an associate from 1988 to 1995, and then became a partner in 1995.

-In 1998, Haynes was elected to the 191st District Court in Dallas, Texas.
+In 1998, Haynes was elected as a Republican to the 191st District Court in Dallas, Texas.
 She was re-elected in 2002.
 As a state district court judge, she presided over jury and bench trials involving civil litigation.
 After losing re-election in 2006, she returned to Baker Botts as a partner, where she practiced complex business litigation and maintained an appellate and Supreme Court practice.

 Federal judicial service

 On the recommendation of Senators John Cornyn and Kay Bailey Hutchison, Haynes was nominated on July 17, 2007 by President George W. Bush to fill a vacancy on the Fifth Circuit created by Judge Harold R. DeMoss Jr., who assumed senior status on July 1, 2007.
 Haynes received a hearing before the Senate Judiciary Committee on February 21, 2008, and was voted out of committee on April 3, 2008.
 She was confirmed by the United States Senate by unanimous consent on April 10, 2008, just under nine months after her nomination.
 She received her commission on April 18, 2008.
 She maintains chambers in Dallas.